quvonchbek-murodov/leetcode/README.md

 Welcome to my personal repository of LeetCode solutions!
 This project serves as a comprehensive record of my journey through algorithmic problem-solving, designed to demonstrate mastery across various data structures and algorithm techniques.

-The solutions are primarily written in **[Your Primary Language, e.g., Python/JavaScript/C++]** and are structured purely by their assigned difficulty level to make tracking progress and finding solutions easy.
+The solutions are primarily written in **C++** and are structured purely by their assigned difficulty level to make tracking progress and finding solutions easy.

 ---